-It’s probably no surprise that all these sleep-based milestones coincide with Daylight Savings Time (March 10), where we set the clocks forward to grab more of the sun’s rays—while simultaneously losing an hour’s sleep.
+It’s probably no surprise that all these sleep-based milestones coincide with Daylight Savings Time, where we set the clocks forward to grab more of the sun’s rays—while simultaneously losing an hour’s sleep.

 So, why is sleep so important?